 It’s a trial run

-By working with associates, you learn about the hiring process and performance management before taking the leap towards becoming a limited company and/or taking on an employee.
+By working with associates, you learn about the hiring process and performance management before the big step of hiring an employee.

-As you can see, there are many benefits to working with associate and it’s not all about business expansion or money.
+As you can see, there are many benefits to working with an associate, and it’s not all about business expansion or money.